Agrrox/ccRegionManipulate/README.md

 # ccRegionUtilities 1.12.2
-a simple utility scripts for copying, moving, and deleting Minecraft Regions (2dr and 3dr all vertically) within a user's specified bounding box for the __1.12.2__ [Cubic Chunks](https://github.com/OpenCubicChunks/CubicChunks) world.
+a user-friendly python scripts which allow you to copy, move or delete regions (2dr + 3dr files) in 1.12.2 cubic chunks worlds within a user's specified range of bounding boxes.
+This tool is only for the __1.12.2__ [Cubic Chunks](https://github.com/OpenCubicChunks/CubicChunks) worlds.

 ## Requirements
 - Python 3.x (recent versions)